In which areas may the radionuclides be found in drinking water?

 The amount of radionuclides is converted into effective dose.
 It is worth noting that the effective dose per person is calculated based on a daily drinking water consumption of up to 2 litres and the annual consumption of 730 litres.
-If the actual consumption is lower, the radiation dose likely to be received is lower too.
-Only the amount of water drunk will be taken into account, all the other means of consumption – such as taking a shower – are not considered.
+If the actual consumption is lower, the radiation dose likely to be received is lower, too.
+Only the amount of water drunk will be taken into account, all other means of consumption – such as taking a shower – are not considered.

 In Estonia, the effective dose that is established as an indicator parameter with the Minister of Social Affairs Regulation No 82, is 0.1 mSv a year.

-According to that regulation, upon exceeding the limit concentrations set for the drinking water a health risk assessment shall be carried out, and if the higher parameters do not expose any risk to human health, this water may be used as a drinking water.
+According to that regulation, upon exceeding the limit concentrations set for the drinking water a health risk assessment shall be carried out, and if the higher parameters do not expose any risk to human health, this water may be consumed as a drinking water.

 Why was the Cambrian-Vendi groundwater body chosen for the drinking water abstraction?

 Extensive exploitation of groundwater abstracted from the Cambrian-Vendi aquifer on drinking purposes started in Estonia in 1950s, on the reasons that this aquifer has a good chemical composition and is extremely well protected (by a 70 m deep rock layer) from any soil pollution.
 The drinking water was compliant with all the standards then in force, incl. those set for the effective dose, which was 10 times lower than the indicator parameters we have today.